KILTprotocol/sdk-js/docs/development-setup.md

   - sdk-js.umd.js (4.19 MiB)
   - sdk-js.min.umd.js (1.92 MiB)

-These are also accessible directly via the NPM content delivery network unpkg.com using a url like:
+These are also accessible directly via the NPM CDN unpkg.com using a url like:

 `unpkg.com/@kiltprotocol/sdk-js{@:version}/dist/sdk-js.(min.)umd.js`